ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 ### Things probably need to be changed before, through, or after the GPU transition

 * Tile rendering needs to be figured out yet again.
-Either needs to stay on the CPU, completely offloaded to the GPU, or some hybrid approach. ~~The GPU approach would limit the scanline effects.~~ Scanline effects can be done with a special texture and rendering a larger size of the screen.
+Either needs to stay on the CPU, completely offloaded to the GPU, or some hybrid approach. ~~The GPU approach would limit the scanline effects.~~ Scanline effects can be done with special shaders.
-* In order to better take advantage of the GPU, the Tile Format has to be rewritten, probably to 64 bit words.
-This would give the user extra bitflags, per-tile alpha channel, per-tile compositing function, flags for rotation, etc.
+* ~~In order to better take advantage of the GPU, the Tile Format has to be rewritten, probably to 64 bit words.
+This would give the user extra bitflags, per-tile alpha channel, per-tile compositing function, flags for rotation, etc.~~ Basic tile format will be mostly kept as is, tile rotation will be added though to a flag, the rest of the bitfield will be used as priority.
+However, extra data can be assigned for per-vertex color data, which can be used for color calculation, either shared or per-tile.

 ### Complications

 The Transformable Tile Layer likely cannot be done without either heavy compromises, or heavy restructuring, especially not without compute shaders (not available on all GPUs).
 Likely it will be still be done by the CPU, then streamed to the GPU as textures, which at "retro" resolutions, shouldn't be too taxing on lower-end hardware.
+(Likely will be dropped with regular tile layer getting some of its capabilities instead)

 ## Logging